 Do you travel with kids?
-Don’t forget these essential and must have items when traveling with kids.
+Don’t forget this list of top things to have items when traveling with kids.
 Close your eyes and think about flying alone; the ease of it all.
 All you need is yourself and your luggage.
 You may not even need to check in a bag; a backpack or carry on may do the trick.
-Now, think about flying with a child/ren.
+Now, think about flying with a child/ren – both younger kids and older kids.
 Imagine all the things you will need, stroller, car seat, carrier etc. Flying with a child requires a lot more preparation.
 I have tried several different things, and can confidently make the recommendations below.

 Aiden and I have been on over 100 flights.

 He was 18 months when he flew for the first time, and he flew as a lap baby (Children under the age of 2 are allowed to fly free with a paid adult ticket within the United States).

 Kids Travel Car Seat / Kids Travel Child Restraint System

 Before Aiden was born, I spent a lot of time doing research on car seat travel, car seats, and strollers.
 We decided on the Orbit Baby travel system.
 He used the G3 Infant Car Seat until he was one.
 We then switched to G3 Toddler Car Seat which he still uses now.
 I have always taken Aiden’s car seat with me when we traveled.
 When he flew as a lap child, I took his car seat to the gate hoping that there’d be an empty seat so he could use it on the flight.
 Sometimes I was lucky and sometimes I wasn’t.
 The Orbit Baby G3 Toddler Car Seat, even though the most amazing car seat I have ever come across, is very heavy.
 It weighs a whooping 40lbs.
 I have had to carry it on and off each flight that we have taken up until recently.